The plant-based food industry is evolving

 Butter

-Plant-based butter saw unit declines in 2022, while dollar sales increased.
+Plant-based butter saw continued unit sales declines in 2023.

 Key insights

-• Plant-based butter’s market share of total butter has decreased slightly.
-In 2022, plant-based butter composed 5% of dollar sales as well as 5% of unit sales for the total butter market, both similar to the prior year.
+• Plant-based butter’s market share of total butter decreased from 2021 levels.
+In 2023, plant-based butter composed 4.5 percent of dollar sales for the total butter market, a full percentage point less than 2021’s market share.

-• Plant-based and animal-based butter prices have increased dramatically.
-Compared to 2021, the average price per unit of plant-based butter grew 29%, a growth rate slightly higher than that of animal-based butter, which grew 26%.
+• All butter and margarine prices increased dramatically.
+Compared to 2021, the average price per unit of plant-based butter grew 37 percent.
+That growth rate was slightly higher than that of animal-based butter, which grew 34 percent.

 • As defined in this data set, the plant-based butter category is dominated by vegetable oil-based margarines and spreads.
-However, the last few years have also seen the launch and growth of several products more directly positioning themselves as plant-based butter products.
+However, the last few years saw the launch and growth of several products more directly positioning themselves as plant-based butter products.
+This likely contributed to price increases within the category.

 Cheese